 Dominion is an Ad Targeting company for the automotive and commercial vehicle, real estate, apartment rental, and travel industries.
 The company employs more than 100,000 people worldwide.

 These are just a few of the big names that Jobvite has on its client list, which only looks to be on the rise.
-In the past month, they have added another seven companies to the list, including Rack Space, Insurity and Data Pipe.
-In contrast, only one company has dropped their services in the previous month.
+In the past month, they have added another 12 companies to the list, including Ivanhoe Cambridge, Oh My Green, and Simple Energy.
+In contrast, 8 companies have dropped their services in the previous month.

-Jobvite faces stiff competition in the ATS market from established competitors such as Taleo, iCIMS, Greenhouse, Lever and SAP Success Factors.
+Jobvite faces stiff competition in the ATS market from established competitors such as Taleo, iCIMS, Workday Recruiting, Bamboo HR and Workable.

 However, even relative up-and-comers have carved out a significant market share.
-We have over 2,000 customers listed for Bamboo HR, Workable and Jazz HR.
-The trends show that most companies have moved to Jobvite from Taleo (15.22%) and Applicant Pro (10.87%).
-On the other end of the funnel, the companies who have dropped Jobvite have mostly moved to Lever (15.63%) and iCIMS (12.5%)
+We have over 4,000 customers listed for Bamboo HR, Workable and Jazz HR.

 All things considered, Jobvite is on an upward trajectory in the ATS sector and may soon be vying for a top position in the market.